Department of Political Science

 Flora Stone Mather Professor

-Politics of gender; mass political participation; comparative political movements; democracy and representation
+Comparative politics of gender; comparative political movements; political parties and elections; the politics of electoral systems; democracy and representation

 Justin Buchler, PhD